unaschneck/intaturalist-push-notifications/README.md

 ```
 */10 16-23,0-2 * * *
 ```

+> [!Note]
+> Every 30 minutes in the northern hemisphere winter months `*/30 16-23,0-2 * * *`

 Each observation since previous check is sent as an individual observation to the nfty topic that will be received by a phone/desktop as a custom alert

 > [!Note]
-> Github Actions do not always run exactly every ten minutes (depends on internal Github Runners), but observations will be collected from when the last collection of observations were collected
+> Github Actions do not always run exactly every ten/thirty minutes (depends on internal Github Runners), but observations will be collected from when the last collection of observations were collected

 > [!Important]
 > Github Actions workflows in a public repository are automatically disabled when no repository activity has occurred in 60 days